-The above discussion is why we believe it is essential that specific routes to funding are provided for rural areas and that they are supported by ring-fenced budgets for rural mobility.
+Therefore we believe it is essential that specific routes to funding are provided for rural areas and that they are supported by ring-fenced budgets for rural mobility.
 The anticipated Department for Transport Future of Transport: Rural Strategy provides an excellent opportunity to facilitate this.